Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \subsection{Challenges of MARL}

-The task of MARL is not only riddled with the already challenging objective of optimizing control but is further compounded by the involvement of multiple agents.
-Throughout this paper, we investigate four central challenges --- computational complexity, non-stationarity, coordination, and performance evaluation--- that often coupled to various learning pathologies.
+The task of MARL is not only faced with the already challenging objective of optimizing control but is further riddled with the inclusion of multiple interacting agents.
+Throughout this paper, we investigate four central challenges --- computational complexity, non-stationarity, coordination, and performance evaluation --- that are interdependent and coupled to various learning pathologies.

-\begin{definition} [Learning Pathology] Learning pathology refers to undesirable or sub-optimal behaviors that can emerge from learning dynamics, potentially hindering the learning process.
-As listed in \citep{palmer2020thesis}, these include: stochasticity, deception, the moving-target problem, miscoordination, relative overgeneralization, and the alter-exploration problem. \end{definition}
+\begin{definition} [Learning Pathology] Learning pathology refers to undesirable or sub-optimal behaviors that can emerge within MARL learning dynamics.
+As listed in \cite{palmer2020thesis}, these include stochasticity, deception, the moving-target problem, miscoordination, relative overgeneralization, and the alter-exploration problem. \end{definition}

-Much of the problematic intricacies of MARL stem from a mixture of these challenges, given that they tend to be deeply interconnected.
+Much of the problematic intricacies of MARL stem from a mixture of these challenges, as they tend to be deeply interconnected.